-- the bond between the insulation and render system (see section 7.7) - the tensile strength of the insulation (see section 7.8) - the bond between the adhesive and the insulation interface(3) (see section 7.9) - the bond between the substrate and adhesive interface(3) (see section 7.10).

-(1) For adhesively fixed systems with supplementary mechanical fixings, the contribution of the fixings is not considered when calculating resistance to wind load.

-- (2) Further guidance is given in BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - (3) The percentage of adhesive coverage should be considered.
+- the bond between the insulation and render system (see section 7.7) - the pull-out resistance of the fixing from the substrate wall (see section 7.8) - the pull-through resistance of the fixing (see section 7.9). - (1) For mechanically fixed systems with supplementary adhesive, the contribution of the adhesive is not considered when calculating resistance to wind load. - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk).

-7.7 The characteristic bond resistance between the insulation and render interface derived from test results was 80 kN·m-2.
-The design resistance of the bond between the insulation and render ( $N{RD1}$ ) should be taken as the characteristic bond resistance divided by a partial factor of 9.
+7.7 The characteristic bond resistance between the insulation and render interface derived from test results was 8 kN·m-2 for Fassatherm RTA 549 render finish with Fassatherm AL88 Basecoat, 6 kN·m-2 for Fassatherm RTA 549 render finish with Fassatherm A96 Basecoat, 4 kN·m-2 for Fassatherm RX 561 render finish with any basecoat, and 10 kN·m-2 for all other system permutations.
+The design resistance of the bond between the insulation and render (NRD1) should be taken as the characteristic bond resistance divided by a partial factor of 9.